 The pandemic has disproportionally impacted women, especially women of color.
 What advice do you have for young Black women today to help them overcome the barriers they face?

 I would say that they are enough.
 I think young black women, and black women in general, are up against so much, and it's not on them to overcome the barriers; I think it's on the rest of society to think through how we create a more equitable framework for everyone to be able to thrive.

 What is your vision or hope for the future of women and girls’ empowerment around the world?

 People always say ‘pay attention to what gets that fire burning in your belly,’ and for me, the reason I do this work and what’s always been that feeling for me are issues of discrimination.
 When we think about gender equality, it's about making sure we have a world where women and girls are free from violence, where they have the ability to live up to their fullest potential, where they're able to access health and education, good jobs, financing, the skills to grow their businesses, and the opportunity to use their voice and become leaders.
 I think it's also about creating this system where we break down gender norms and roles that tell them who they should be.
 Overall, to me, it’s really about creating spaces for self-actualization.

-Editor’s Note: Alicia Hammond will be speaking at the 11th Annual International Women’s Day Forum on March 5.
-Register here to tune in.
+Editor’s Note: Alicia Hammond spoke on a panel, STEM: Seeing is Believing, at the 11th Annual International Women’s Day Forum.
+Click here to view the session.